tum-i4/Aggregatio/ros/README.md

 ```
 You may find additional information about this configuration in [How to run multiple Independent Gazebo instances on the same machine?](https://answers.ros.org/question/193062/how-to-run-multiple-independent-gazebo-instances-on-the-same-machine)

-The simulations for the thesis and SEAMS paper were executed running 3 to 5 simultaneous runs on the same PC.
-A side effect of running various simultaneous runs, is that we observed an increase in simulation runtime.